 This could be the trickiest topic of all…

-Since most couples are concerned with avoiding “cheesy” songs… and most want to include their favorite song titles, creating a playlist makes a lot of sense.
+Couples are concerned with avoiding “cheesy” songs… and they want to include their favorites.

-But here’s where it gets tricky…
+Here’s where it gets tricky…

 You can’t make your guests dance to the music you choose- any more than you can make them have fun.

 Even if you’ve chosen the best songs, and your guests don’t respond, you’re stuck with an empty dance floor.

 DJs have different ways of dealing with this.
 Some take requests, and some read the crowd.

 Other DJs will play anything you want.